TeamEver/everblock/README.md

 [Prestashop 1.7 hook list](https://devdocs.prestashop.com/1.7/modules/concepts/hooks/)
 Please check ps_hook table on your database to see every available hook on your shop.
 Only display hooks are used with this module

-## Prestashop 1.6
-The module having greatly evolved, it is no longer compatible with Prestashop 1.6 in favor of Prestashop 8 Please update your store to benefit from the new features and advantages of the latest version of the EverBlock HTML block module.

 ## Pretty Blocks compatibility
 This module is now compatible with the Pretty Blocks page builder.
 [Find this free module here.](https://prettyblocks.io/)